If you made any changes in Pure these will be visible here soon.

 Research profile

-Professor Doorn's work centers around moral questions in water engineering and policy, and climate change more generally.
-In 2013, she received a personal NWO Veni grant for her project 'The ethics of flood risk management'.
-In 2019, she received a personal NWO Vidi grant for her project 'Responsibility arrangements in resilience policy for climate adaptation'.
+In 2013, professor Doorn received a personal NWO-Veni grant for her project 'The ethics of flood risk management'.
+In 2019, she received a personal NWO-Vidi grant for her project 'Responsibility arrangements in resilience policy for climate adaptation'.
 Professor Doorn is research fellow in the 10-year Gravitation project 'Ethics of Socially Disruptive Technologies'.
 In the past years, she also received multiple grants within the NWO Responsible Innovation scheme.
 Professor Doorn is author of Water Ethics: An Introduction published with Rowman & Littlefield in 2019, and, together with Diane Michelfelder, co-editor of The Routledge Handbook for the Philosophy of Engineering

 Research interests

-Professor Doorn's work centers around moral questions in water engineering and policy, and climate change more generally, for which she combines philosophical approaches with empirical investigations and modelling techniques.
+Professor Doorn's work centres around moral questions in water engineering and policy, and climate change more generally, for which she combines philosophical approaches with empirical investigations and modelling techniques.

 Onderzoeksinteresses (NL)